blessontomjoseph/pes_player-recommender/README.md

 ## Web app -filters
 ![poster](images/1_vpT1QNOvUjQPb52BJF0ELw.png)
 1. Get similar players choosing a  reference from "player" search field
-2. filter similar with league nationality,foot,ball colour, or position
+2. Filter similar with league nationality,foot,ball colour, or position
-3. access the web app here 👉:
+3. Access the web app here 👉:

 ## Reproduce Results:
-1. download the package and run demo.py for streamlit demo
+1. Download the package and run demo.py for streamlit demo
 2. or run result.py to reproduce the results

-read more about the project: https://medium.com/@blessontomjoseph/football-player-recommendation-team-specific-95c4515598ee
+read more on the project: https://medium.com/@blessontomjoseph/football-player-recommendation-team-specific-95c4515598ee